Dynamic EFI

 Preferences

-The preferences are saved in a file and loaded each time the What's Up Display is started.
+The User Devices and Preferences are saved in the configuration (.cfg) file and loaded each time the What's Up Display is started.

 No part of this document may reproduced in any form or posted on a web site without expressed documented permission from Dynamic EFI